 This form requires a parent signature and will allow the school nurse to administer certain OTC medications during the school day, as needed.
 All prescription drugs, as well as any over-the-counter medications not listed on the OTC form, must be accompanied by a MD School Medication Administration Authorization Form.
 One form for each prescription must be provided, and signed by both the parent and physician.
 Ideally, parents will make every effort to arrange for prescription medications to be taken outside of the school day.
-For those students who need to take prescription medication while at school, a parent must bring the medication, in the original container, to the Health Office.
-Please administer the first dose of any new medication at home, in order to observe for any side-effects.
+For those students who need to take prescription medication while at school, a parent must bring the medication at home, in order to observe for any side-effects.
 A parent must pick up any remaining medication by the end of the school year, or it will be discarded; no medications will be kept in the Health Office over the summer.
 No medications may be carried by the student, with the exception of Emergency Medication (see below).
 Teachers and administration may be authorized to store or supervise the taking of medication while on field trips.
 EMERGENCY MEDICATION - The school allows students to "self-carry" emergency medication (inhalers and EpiPens ONLY) with prior written approval by the medical provider.
 It is suggested that duplicate emergency medication is also maintained in the Health Office in the event that the self-carrying student misplaces their medications.
 Students will be asked to demonstrate proper use of the medication, if they wish to exercise the self-carry option.